danieljancar/scavenger-hunt/.github/CONTRIBUTING.md

 - **Categorize with Labels**: Use appropriate labels like `bug`, `feature`, `documentation`, `help wanted` to help categorize and prioritize the issue.

-Your contributions are vital to keeping Soccer Fields robust and reliable.
+Your contributions are vital to keeping Scavenger Hunt robust and reliable.
 By following these guidelines, we can ensure a smooth and efficient development process.
 Thank you for your contributions!